Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 Of course, any time you require a gasket for your application, it's essential to select the correct size and shape required.
 You'll find a large selection of components in various dimensions.

-To ensure that your machine operates at peak efficiency and the gasket creates a fully operational seal, you can't afford to under or over-measure.
-It's worth taking the time to get this aspect right, as it will determine the performance of the equipment as a whole.
+To ensure that your machine operates at peak efficiency and the gasket creates a fully operational seal, you can't afford to under- or over-measure.
+It's worth taking the time to get your design tolerances correct, as it will determine the performance of the equipment.